Reading time 5 minutes. Use our table of content for a quick read.

 Now, the guests are usually also very fond of evening meals.
 You may want to give your personal touch applied to fresh and local products.
 This is a great idea your guests will appreciate a lot but you need to realize that, as a consequence, your schedules will “undergo” additional extensions.

 How long is the high season?

-Furthermore you may have guests the next day who required an early breakfast.
-In case of evening meals and early risers the next day you will have 5 hours of sleep at most.
+Furthermore, you may have guests the next day who required an early breakfast.
+In the case of evening meals and early risers the next day you will have 5 hours of sleep at most.
 This may happen 7 days a week, and last during the whole high season.
 Whatever the Spanish region, a high season means at least 2 months.
 You will lose track of time.
 Is it Sunday or Tuesday?…

-Generally speaking, the more your time dedication will be important, the more it will be valued, and respected by your customers.
-There will be a form of “give & take”, where your hosts, aware of the work you do, will also help you in minor tasks.
+Generally speaking, the more your time and dedication will be important, the more it will be valued, and respected by your customers.
+There will be a form of “give & take”, where your hosts, aware of the work you do, will also help you with minor tasks.
 Here is a practical example.

-A customer will always want to clean up his/her table if the meal meets have met the expectations.
+A customer will always want to clean up his/her table if the meal meets have met expectations.
 A form of “B & B culture” can appear where customers copy others.
 After everyone is done eating in the morning, you will arrive at the breakfast place, ready to take away food and insert dirty plates in the dishwasher.
 Suddenly you realize that everything is already in the dishwasher; part of the job was done by your guests!
 You will see that it is a very pleasant feeling…

 And the management of your B&B?

-The services of the B&B are not limited to the meals and the room cleaning.
-It will also be necessary to carry management tasks, such as booking requests, legal requirements (invoices, tax declarations), marketing projects (advertising, promotional offers, partnerships with local companies…), as well as the maintenance of the interior and exterior spaces of your property.
+The services of the B&B are not limited to meals and room cleaning.
+It will also be necessary to carry out management tasks, such as booking requests, legal requirements (invoices, tax declarations), marketing projects (advertising, promotional offers, partnerships with local companies…), as well as the maintenance of the interior and exterior spaces of your property.
 There will be no time to get bored!